YusufSyam/Image-Processing-Python/README.md

-# Image-Preprocessing-Python
+# Image-Processing-Python
-Image Preprocessing with Python
+Image Processing with Python